fdupoux/molibackup/README.md

       aws_region: "us-west-2"
       accesskey_id: "MyAccessKeyId"
       accesskey_secret: "MyAccessKeySecret"
-      instance_tag: "Molibackup_enabled=true"
-      volume_tag: "Molibackup_enabled=true"
+      instance_tags:
+        Molibackup_enabled: "true"
+        Environment: "production"
+      volume_tags:
+        Molibackup_enabled: "true"
 ```

 The `aws_region` attribute is mandatory.
 The AWS Access Key pair details are required
 unless you run the program on an EC2 instance which is attached to an IAM role which
 has sufficient privileges to perform all the actions.

-The `instance_id`, `instance_tag` and `volume_tag` attributes are optional.
+The `instance_id`, `instance_tags` and `volume_tags` attributes are optional.
 They are used
 to restrict the scope of the job.
-For example you can use `instance_tag: "Molibackup_enabled=true"`
+For example you can specify one or multiple tags using
-so the program resctrits the backup to instances which have a tag named `Molibackup_enabled`
+`instance_tags` so the program resctrits the backup to instances for which all tags specified
+match.
+The same principle applies to `volume_tags` which allows you to select which volumes
-and a value set to `true`.
-The tags are case sensitive so please make sure the values in
+must be included in the scope of the job.
+The tags are case sensitive so please make sure
-the configuration matches the case of the actual tags you have created on your instances
+the values in the configuration matches the case of the actual tags you have created on
-and volumes.
+your instances and volumes.

 The `retention` option speficies the retention period expressed in days.
 For example if
 you set `retention: 90` it will delete snapshots which were created more than 90 days ago.